 Here is a story I want to share with you, the reader.
-I will recall two troubling conversations I had with a White American, a Yale University master’s degree holder.
-The other conversation took place with an American-born Filipino, a graduate student majoring in mathematics at New York University.
+I will recall two troubling conversations I had, one with a White American, a Yale University master’s degree holder, and the other with an American-born Filipino, a graduate student majoring in mathematics at New York University.
 I will call the former Clinton, the latter Martinez.
 Both dialogues took place when I worked as a security guard in a nursing home in New York.
 Here we go:

 Clinton: “What is your name gentleman?”